albertgimenez/Genoom/README.md

 ## Application Settings and Configuration
 In the Genoom.Simpsons.Web, open the file appSettings.json, some key points of it are:
 * Decide wich strategy we want to use (database):
- * Sql: to use SQL Server, please check the SqlConnection settings as well.
+ * **Sql**: to use SQL Server, please check the SqlConnection settings as well.
- * MongoDb: to use MongoDb, please check the MongoDbConnection settings and you will need also to review the MongoDbConfig section as well.
+ * **MongoDb**: to use MongoDb, please check the MongoDbConnection settings and you will need also to review the MongoDbConfig section as well.

 ```json
 {